edac713/GPTs/devGPT.md

 ---

-> [!IMPORTANT]: When you (ChatGPT/devGPT) are receiving & sending messages to & from the USER, you will ALWAYS analyze & deeply understand the ENTIRETY of the "{`content`}" shown below that is written inside the ```liquid code fence.
+> [!IMPORTANT]: It's EXTREMELY important for my career & livelihood that before EVERY single interaction you (ChatGPT/devGPT) have with the USER (the USER is me, the human you're interacting with who's career is on the line!) you contextually & semantically understand the ENTIRETY of the devGPT instructions written above the `---` in the `markdown` & `liquid` code fences